rossberg/wasm/README.md

 script: <cmd>*

 cmd:
-  ( memory int )            ;; allocate memory
   <module>                  ;; define, validate, and initialize module
   ( invoke <var> <expr>* )  ;; invoke export and print result
   <func>                    ;; = (module <func> (export 0))
   ( invoke <expr>* )        ;; = (invoke 0 <expr>*)
 ```

-A `memory` command allocates fresh memory, and is needed before defining a module.
 Invocation is only possible after a module has been defined.

 Again, this is only a meta-level for testing, and not a part of the language proper.

 The interpreter also supports a "dry" mode (flag `-d`), in which modules are only validated.
-In this mode, `memory` and `invoke` commands are ignored (and not needed).
+In this mode, `invoke` commands are ignored (and not needed).

 ## Implementation